10 Best Vacuum Cleaners for Hardwood Floors in 2021

 After all, we all have better things to do than partially assemble vacuums.
 For the minor assembly, do take a moment to view the quick start instructions most vacuum models offer before diving in.

 What makes sense to us may not to the manufacturer based on their production or parts’ costs, and a couple of minutes of reading now can save hours of frustration later.

 Now that you have your key points to look for let’s dive into some hardwood vacuum cleaners!

 Test Results & Rankings

 1. MOOSOO Vacuum Cleaner Corded 17KPa Suction Stick Vacuum for Hard Floor With 2-Pack HEPA Filters, D600

-This vacuum is so lightweight, it is easy for me to carry up and down the stairs.
-It is perfect for vacuuming up pet hair, litter and small pieces of food.
+This vacuum is so lightweight; it is easy for me to carry up and down the stairs.
+It is perfect for vacuuming up pet hair, litter, and easily missed small pieces of food.

 2. Compact C1 Pure Suction Canister Vacuum Cleaner

 The Compact C1 is small enough to store in small spaces yet is powerful enough to do the same cleaning as an upright or stick vacuum.
 While it does use a bag, it is still easy to use.
 The floor head works for both carpets and hardwood floors well.
 It is an excellent buy for anyone who finds bagless vacuums lacking suction.